iot-lab/iot-lab-radio/README.rst

 Radio characterization
 ----------------------

 All the nodes of an experiment are in receive mode (RX) at the start.
-Then each node, in turn, will send broadcast 802.15.4 raw packets with a time delay.
+Then each node, in turn, will pass in transmitter mode (TX) and send broadcast 802.15.4 raw packets with a time delay.
 Each node receiving the packets will record the good reception information with radio Received Signal Strength Indication (RSSI) and Link Quality indicator(LQI) values.
 This packet sending step will be performed for a given list of radio channels and transmission power.

 We can summarize as follows: